Knox College, Otago: Post-millennial contributions

 In 2008, the Hewitson Building was modified to house offices and teaching spaces for the newly formed Knox Centre for Ministry and Leadership (previously the School of Ministry), and to provide a purpose-built facility for the Presbyterian Archives.

 In the summer of 2012–13, the main residential building was earthquake-strengthened to comply with the latest building code.
 At the same time, 40 rooms were added to the college.
 Some of these were the result of the reconfiguration of rooms and offices at the northern end of the ground floor of the main building; others were the result or rebuilding the area of the college known as The Close.
 Opportunity was also taken to refurbish the main building from top to bottom, and to open up the Great Hall to the Junior Common Room to facilitate dining for the increased numbers at the college on formal occasions.
 In the summer of 2019–2020, the area of the college known as Somerville Close, comprising Mackay, Marshall, Glendining and Wilson Houses, underwent an extensive refurbishment.
+Arden house was used also used for student accommodation from time to time.

+Presbyterian Research Centre

+Knox College is home to the Presbyterian Research Centre, located in the Hewitson Library.
+The centre was established in January 2013, following the merger of the Hewitson Library and the Presbyterian Archive, and is tasked with preserving the history and records of the Presbyterian Church of Aotearoa New Zealand (PCANZ).
+The collection has its origins in the Historical Records Committee, which was established in 1927 to ensure the survival of church records.

+The Presbyterian Research Centre collections include archives of the General Assembly and General Assembly committees, records of Presbyterian youth and women's organisations, local parishes, records of Knox College, and personal papers of prominent Presbyterian ministers and laypeople.
+Additionally, two archives held by the Presbyterian Research Centre have been inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register: the Ng New Zealand Chinese Heritage Collection, and the PCANZ Deaconess Collection.
+The Ng New Zealand Chinese Heritage Collection was added to the register in November 2017, and includes material collected by historian James Ng from 1958 until the 2010s, documenting the early history of Chinese communities in New Zealand.
+Much of the collection also includes the records of Alexander Don, a late 19th century reverend who kept extensive notes on Chinese families in the South Island, in his attempt to convert Chinese goldmining communities to Christianity.
+The PCANZ Deaconess Collection was added in November 2018, and documents the history of the 175 Presbyterian women in New Zealand who became deaconesses between 1901 and 1975, during the period when the Presbyterian Church of New Zealand did not allow women to be ordained.
+The collection includes handwritten memoirs and personal effects of the deaconesses.